-To close the blade server cover, complete the following steps:
+To install the blade server cover, complete the following steps:

 - Step 1.
-Read the safety information that begins on page "Safety" on page iii and "Installation guidelines" on page 17. - Step 2.
+Read the safety information that begins on page "Safety" on page iii and "Installation guidelines" on page 15. - Step 2.
 Close the DIMM access door by rotating the door towards the DIMM connectors.

 - Step 3.
-If you removed an expansion unit from the blade server, install it now (see "Installing an optional expansion unit" on page 21). - Step 4.
+If you removed an expansion unit from the blade server, install it now (see "Installing an optional expansion unit" on page 19). - Step 4.
 Lower the cover so that the slots at the rear slide down onto the pins at the rear of the blade server, as shown in the illustration.
-Before you close the cover, make sure that all components are installed and seated correctly and that you have not left loose tools or parts inside the blade server. - Step 5.
-Pivot the cover to the closed position, as shown in the illustration, until it clicks into place.
+Before you close the cover, make sure that all components are installed and seated correctly and that you have not left loose tools or parts inside the blade server.